English literature: Prose

-Caroline era (1625-1649) & Interregnum (1649–1660)
+Caroline era (1625–1649) and Interregnum (1649–1660)

 Poetry

 The Metaphysical poets John Donne and George Herbert were still alive after 1625, and later in the 17th century a second generation of metaphysical poets were writing, including Richard Crashaw, Andrew Marvell, Thomas Traherne and Henry Vaughan.

 The Cavalier poets were another important group of 17th-century poets, who came from the classes that supported King Charles I during the English Civil War (1642–1651).
 (King Charles reigned from 1625 and was executed in 1649).
 The best known of the Cavalier poets are Robert Herrick, Richard Lovelace, Thomas Carew and Sir John Suckling.
 They "were not a formal group, but all were influenced by" Ben Jonson.
 Most of the Cavalier poets were courtiers, with notable exceptions.
 For example, Robert Herrick was not a courtier, but his style marks him as a Cavalier poet.
 Cavalier works make use of allegory and classical allusions, and are influenced by Roman authors Horace, Cicero and Ovid.

 John Milton "was the last great poet of the English Renaissance" and published a number of works before 1660, including L'Allegro (1631), Il Penseroso (1634), the masque Comus (1638) and Lycidas (1638).
-However, his major epic works, including Paradise Lost (1667) were published in the Restoration period.

 Stuart Restoration (1660–1714)

-Restoration literature includes both Paradise Lost and the Earl of Rochester's Sodom, the sexual comedy of The Country Wife and the moral wisdom of Pilgrim's Progress.
-It saw Locke's Two Treatises on Government, the founding of the Royal Society, the experiments and the holy meditations of Robert Boyle, the hysterical attacks on theatres from Jeremy Collier, the pioneering of literary criticism from Dryden, and the first newspapers.
-The official break in literary culture caused by censorship and radically moralist standards under Cromwell's Puritan regime created a gap in literary tradition, allowing a seemingly fresh start for all forms of literature after the Restoration.
 During the Interregnum, the royalist forces attached to the court of Charles I went into exile with the twenty-year-old Charles II.
-The nobility who travelled with Charles II were therefore lodged for over a decade in the midst of the continent's literary scene.
+The official break in literary culture caused by censorship and radically moralist standards under Oliver Cromwell's Puritan regime created a gap in literary tradition, allowing a seemingly fresh start for all forms of literature after the Restoration, starting with the reign of Charles II.

+Restoration period saw important developments regarding science, journalism, philosophy and literary criticism.
+Regarding science, the founding of the Royal Society (1660) and the publication of The Sceptical Chymist (1661) by Robert Boyle are notable.
+Regarding journalism, the publication of The London Gazette (1665) is notable, which claims to be the oldest surviving English newspaper and the oldest continuously published newspaper in the UK, having been first published on 7 November 1665 as The Oxford Gazette.
+Regarding philosophy, Two Treatises of Government (1689) by John Locke is notable.
+Lastly, regarding literary criticism, Essay of Dramatick Poesie (1668) by John Dryden and Short View of the Immorality and Profaneness of the English Stage (1698) by Jeremy Collier are notable works.